-On the Thanksgiving Day morning A group of water protectors gather around while keeping a watchful eye on the police line over looking their activities from the nearby Turtle Hill which is considered sacred ground.
+On the Thanksgiving Day morning A group of water protectors gather around while keeping a watchful eye on the police line over looking their activities from the nearby Turtle Island which is considered sacred ground.
 The night before, the law enforcement had destroyed a bridge to the Island which was in the process of being rebuilt during the first part of the morning.

 Adoneus Bishop of Elgon Washington, has been in the Camp for 10 weeks and is member of the Oceti Sakowin Group.
 He says: "I am not going anywhere."
 The Common Man's Society of the Oceti Sakowin Camp at Standing Rock, ND, is a group of men and women who Serve, Protect, And Tend to the well being of camp.